 More than 50% of national parks have impaired water.
-NPCA has 5 tips to test and protect this vital resource.
+NPCA has 5 tips to protect this vital resource.

 For many of us, national parks provide the clean water necessary for that unforgettable fishing trip or that swimming hole to cool off during a family camping trip.